toivotuo/tapestry/docs/introduction.rst

 --------------------

 Payments engineering has traditionally been, and to a degree still is, an opaque area of software engineering.
-Payment systems - both as utilities for bank to bank interactions - and within individual banks have been developed as proprietary systems with little public documentation available.
+Payment systems, both as utilities for bank to bank interactions, and within individual banks have been developed as proprietary systems with little public documentation available.
 Access to participate in payment systems as a payment service provider has also been limited to only authorised